Mandatory Reporting

 Guidance

-This guidance document outlines information that should be shared with participants during the informed consent process relating to the 1) disclosure of confidential information of reportable diseases; 2) disclosure of abusive situations; and 3) disclosure of information about harming others or themselves.
+This guidance outlines information that should be shared with participants during the informed consent process relating to the 1) disclosure of confidential information of reportable diseases; 2) disclosure of abusive situations; and 3) disclosure of information about harming others or themselves.
 In some cases, the disclosure of confidential information is mandatory (by law or University policy) and in other cases, the researcher may have a professional duty to make such disclosures.
 For the citations of applicable laws, please see the University of Utah Board Member Guidance Series: Applicable State Laws.

 Reportable Diseases

-Local and state health departments require certain diseases be reported in the interest of public health.
+Local and state health departments require certain diseases to be reported in the interest of public health.
 These diseases are called “reportable diseases”.
 Cases of reportable diseases are required to be reported to local and state health departments by health care providers, hospitals or laboratories.
 By complying with reporting requirements, state and local health departments can improve public health through prevention services, treatment and care, and disease control.
 Each state has its own laws and regulations defining reportable diseases.
 The list of reportable diseases may vary over time.

 If a reportable disease may be detected, diagnosed or treated during the course of a research study at the University of Utah, the IRB may request the following: